Schedule Refreshes on Tableau Cloud

 3. In the Refresh Extracts dialog, select Schedule a Refresh, and complete the following steps:

 • Refresh Type: Select the type of refresh you want.
 A full refresh is performed by default.
-Incremental refresh is available only if you configured for it in Tableau Desktop before publishing the extract.
+Incremental refresh is available only if you configured for it in Tableau Desktop or web authoring in Tableau Cloud before publishing the extract.
 If you select one of more workbook or data source that has been set to do full refreshes, then the option to select incremental refresh is disabled.
 For more information, see Refreshing Extracts in the Tableau Help.

 • Refresh Frequency: Setup the frequency for the extract refreshes to run.
 You can set the frequency to run hourly, daily, weekly or monthly.
 The time and day intervals depend on the repeat frequency that you select as described below: